Blumlaut/RottenV/README.md

 Experience an issue or have a suggestion?
 Feel free to create an [Issue](https://github.com/Bluethefurry/RottenV/issues)

 Made your own changes to the code?
 Feel free to add it!
 We're always looking for [Pull Requests](https://github.com/Bluethefurry/RottenV/pulls)

+You can also join the preview server @ cfx.re/join/gwa4ew if you want to take a look at the gamemode, or at recent changes, this server reboots twice a day and pulls the latest GitHub changes when it does so.